TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 If you need to revert this commit back for any reason, it makes sense to remove both of those edits at once - you would virtually never need to remove the function from the C file but leave it in the header.
 Adding files to the index is the way to collect all of the files that were involved in a given series of edits that you want to treat as one big Edit.

-- **Tracking**: The word tracking refers to either remote repositories, or local files in a single branch, but they have slightly different meanings.
+- **Tracking**: The word tracking has two meanings, and could refer to either tracked remote repositories, or tracked local files in the current branch, and they have slightly different meanings.

     - A tracked repository is one which contains a branch which is currently being tracked, or "upstream", of a branch in your local repository.
 By default, all the branches on a forked repository track the branches they were forked from.
-You can modify the upstream branch of a given branch to point at any other branch you like, whether local or remote, and can even track multiple remote repositories.
+You can modify the upstream branch of a given branch to point at any other branch you like, whether local or remote.
+You can also have multiple tracked remote repositories, though any given branch can only track at most one other branch at a time.
-This is useful if you want to check out a branch that sits on a colleague's fork.
+This is useful if you want to check out and keep up-to-date with a branch that sits on a colleague's fork.
 You can view all tracked repositories with `git remote -v`
-    - A tracked file is one that git "knows about".
-It is one that was included in the last commit.
+    - A tracked file is one that git "knows about", meaning it was included in the last commit.
-You can have other files in the same folders as your git repo which are not tracked (if, e.g, you want to have output files from COMPAS runs but not push those to other repos).
+You can have other files in the same folders as your git repo which are not tracked (if, e.g, you want to have output files from COMPAS runs but do not want to share those around).
 If you make modifications to a tracked file but don't commit it, git will not let you leave the branch.

 - **Push, Pull, and Pull Request**: These commands form the backbone of file-sharing across repositories.